darkrelics/eidolon-engine/documentation/incremental-story.md

 - Stores polling state: "run" or "stop" (string values, not JSON)
 - Checked by poller each invocation
 - **State Transitions**:
-  - Set to "run" by: api-story-start, api-segment-rest, ops-segment-poller (when finding active segments)
+  - Set to "run" by: api-story-start, ops-segment-poller (when finding active segments)
   - Set to "stop" by: ops-story-advance (when completing last story), ops-segment-poller (when no segments to process)

 **EventBridge Rule** (`eidolon-story-poller`):